Coconino National Forest Recreation, Near Flagstaff, Arizona

 West Clear Creek Wilderness does not offer reservations through Recreation.gov.
 Please take a look at the area details below for more information about visiting this location.
 Enjoy your visit!

-It goes without saying that any place this remote and inaccessible provides superior opportunities for solitude and primitive recreation.
-For most of its length the stream is a valuable fishing resource, too, and is stocked with trout by the Arizona Game and Fish Department.
+Naturally, a place this remote and inaccessible provides superior opportunities for solitude and primitive recreation.
+For most of its length the stream is a valuable fishing resource and is stocked with trout by the Arizona Game and Fish Department.
 Trails leading into the canyon from the rim attract hardy adventurers seeking good fishing and secluded swimming holes.
 Trails that lead up from the canyon mouth get a lot of use by weekend anglers, picnickers, day hikers, and backpackers who use the primitive trailhead at the old Bull Pen Ranch.

 The western portion of West Clear Creek is managed by the Red Rock Ranger District (928-203-2900).
 The eastern portion is managed by the Mogollon Rim Ranger District (928-477-2255).
 The District boundary runs north-south through the Home Take Draw area.